-HOMEWORK SET 2 Martingales, stopping times (mostly) Martingale Theory with Applications, 1st teaching block, 2017 School of Mathematics, University of Bristol
+Martingales, stopping times (mostly) Martingale Theory with Applications, 1st teaching block, 2018

+School of Mathematics, University of Bristol

 Problems with •'s are to be handed in.
-These are due in class or in the blue locker with my name on the ground floor of the Main Maths Building before 16:00pm on Friday, 20th October.
+These are due in the blue locker with "Martingale theory" on it on the ground floor of the Main Maths Building before 12:00pm on Monday, 29th October.
 Please show your work leading to the result, not only the result.
 Each problem worth the number of •'s you see right next to it.
-Hence, for example, Problem 2.3 worth four marks.
+Hence, for example, Problem 2.2 worth four marks.